-4.10 Ship Security Alerts
+4.11 Ship Security Alerts

-MCCs shall process ship security alerts according to the logic at the sections entitled "Exchange of Ship Security Alerts" and "Distribution of 406 MHz Ship Security Alerts" of document C/S A.001 (DDP).
+MCCs shall process ship security alerts according to the logic at the sections entitled "Exchange of Ship Security Alerts" and "Distribution of 406 MHz Ship Security Alerts" of document C/S A.001.
 Routing of ship security alerts shall be based on the country code contained in the beacon message.
-Ship security alerts shall be exchanged using the formats and data content for 406 MHz alert messages as contained in document C/S A.002 (SID).
+Ship security alerts shall be exchanged using the formats and data content for 406-MHz alert messages as contained in document C/S A.002.

-4.11 Distress Tracking Alerts
+4.12 Distress Tracking Alerts

-MCCs shall process distress tracking alerts from ELT(DT) beacons (based on either C/S T.001 or C/S T.018) and send the alert data to Distress authorities and to Autonomous Distress Tracking Data Repository (ADR) according to the logic at the section entitled "Alert Data Distribution Procedures", especially the section "Filtering of Redundant Data for ELT(DT)s", of document C/S A.001 (DDP).
+MCCs shall process distress tracking alerts from ELT(DT) beacons (based on either C/S T.001 or C/S T.018) and send the alert data to Distress authorities and to the Location of an Aircraft in Distress Repository (LADR) according to the logic at the sections of document C/S A.001 entitled:

+- "Alert Data Distribution Procedures", especially the section "Filtering of Redundant Data for ELT(DT)s", - "Distress Tracking Alerts", - "Operational Distribution of Alert Data for SGBs and FGB ELT(DT)s".

-ELT(DT) alert data should be distributed to the Distress authorities and sent to the Autonomous Distress Tracking Data Repository (ADR) as required by document C/S A.001 (DDP).
+ELT(DT) alert data should be distributed to the Distress authorities and sent to LADR as required by document C/S A.001.